-Research Agency: University of Illinois
+University of Illinois

-Principal Invest .: Dr. M. I. Darter
+Dr. M. I. Darter

 Dr. S. H. Carpenter

-Effective Date: January 23, 1978
+January 23, 1978

-Completion Date: August 31, 1983
+October 31, 1983

-Funds: \$225,000
+\$225,000

+Dr. M. I. Darter Dr. S. H. Carpenter January 23, 1978 October 31, 1983

 Although the great majority of portland cement concrete (PCC) pavements in the United States are providing satisfactory performance, there is sufficient mileage of prematurely distressed pavement to necessitate a systematic approach to defining the causes and remedies of this distress.
-Many changes have been, and continue to be, made in the design and construction of PCC pavements.
-It is believed to be highly important to determine the effects of these changes in order to avoid the possibility of constructing additional miles of pavement that might fail prematurely.
-It is also believed that in many respects the pavements presently in service constitute a dependable source of information on which to hase future improvements in design and construction.
-Considering the mileage of PCC pavement huilt each year, any deficiency in their design and construction can result in continuing maintenance problems of significant proportions.
+It is believed that in many respects the pavements presently in service constitute a dependable source of information on which to base future improvements in design and construction.